About Our New Health Center

 Why Move, Why Now

 Ritter Center works!
 Together, we are ending homelessness, providing essential healthcare services, and serving as Marin County's only designated Federally Qualified Health Care for the Homeless site.
 We are unqiquely equipped to serve our community's most vulernable.
-We are the court of last resort for many whose needs cannot be adequately address elsewhere.
+We are the court of last resort for many whose needs cannot be adequately addressed elsewhere.

 Homelessness is decreasing due to our efforts.
 However, accessing and remaining in stable housing requires supportive services like Ritter Center provides.
-In Marin County, many are a paycheck away from homelessness where housing is limited and costs are rising.
-Did you know that you need to earn $112,800 annually - 3.4 times the state minimum wage - to afford the average monthly asking rent of $2,820* for a one bedroom apartment in the County.
+In Marin County, many are one paycheck away from homelessness where housing is limited and costs are rising.
+Did you know that you need to earn $112,800 annually - 3.4 times the state minimum wage - to afford the average monthly rent of $2,820* for a one bedroom apartment in the County.
 Meanwhile, the maximum Social Security Income benefit is $1,182.94 for an individual adult.

 Marin County 2024 Point in Time Count